|Anne Francis as Marsha White, a mannequin turned flesh and blood.|

 ---"The After Hours" was originally broadcast with the rare and unusual opening intro of a woman's open eye slowly closing and the following alternate introduction narrated by Rod Serling: "You are about to enter another dimension, a dimension not only of sight and sound but of mind, a journey into a wondrous land of imagination.
 Next stop, the Twilight Zone."

---"The After Hours" was adapted as a radio play for The Twilight Zone Radio Dramas and starred Kim Fields.
+--"The After Hours" was adapted as a The Twilight Zone Radio Drama by Dennis Etchison, starring Kim Fields.

---"The After Hours" was adapted as a radio play for The Twilight Zone Radio Dramas and starred Kim Fields.
+--"The After Hours" was adapted as a The Twilight Zone Radio Drama by Dennis Etchison, starring Kim Fields.